I-Am-Dench/nimbus-launcher/README.md

 go install github.com/I-Am-Dench/lu-launcher@latest
 ```

+While runnable on both Mac and Linux, both release targets WILL NOT be present under Releases until startup functionality as has been fully implemented and tested.
+If you would like to try the launcher on either platforms, you will need to build and/or run the program from the source code.

 ## Building or Running from Source

 If you would like to build or run the launcher from the source code, you will need both `go` and `gcc` installed on your system.
 While this program does not directly use `gcc`, its dependency, [fyne.io](https://github.com/fyne-io/fyne), uses it for compiling OpenGL.
 After these tools have been set up, you can use either the `go run` or `go build` commands to run or compile the launcher.